 What if you could save time on your daily assignments?
 With our Moldflow Toolbox, you could save up to 8 hours per project, improving your work's overall quality.

 Want to know how?
 Check out our video highlighting the effectiveness of the Toolbox!
 Instead of spending time on repetitive tasks, you can now focus on the important things.
 Get your trial version today!

 Meshing, material models and process settings; Cyril Smals and Tim Dassen brought theory alive by performing a live Moldflow simulation at Mikrocentrum - Opleiden.
 Ontmoeten.
 Ondernemen.
 To all students, good luck with your projects, and you know where to find us if you have questions.

-Can you spot what Tim, Dion and Harold are wearing?
-It's the new Hello Halo, a wearable to make work more safe during Covid-19, designed and developed by CodePS and partners.
-Smart distancing is essential in keeping Covid-19 exposure to a minimum and your environment safe.
+Hello Halo, a wearable to make work more safe during Covid-19 is designed and developed by CodePS and partners.
 Hello Halo provides your company with a precise, objective and ready to use tool to make smart distancing work.
 Besides its technical performance, user-friendliness and wide array of features & customization, Hello Halo aims for climate positivity and is circularly designed and engineered.

 join to create a circular economy